amoe/acceleratedcpp/notes.md

 which is a nontemporary object.
 You can also return references which can then be passed as lvalues.
 That's pretty cool.
 * clear() method resets the error flag in an istream
+* `try` keyword to catch exceptions -- only type supported for now?
+*

 references are another name for an item.
 Once a reference or an object X has constness, you can't make a nonconst reference to that object.  eg this should